Skip to main content

 storeDidMount

-Recommended for: Fullstack frameworks (Next.js, Remix, etc.) to avoid hydration errors.
+Recommended for: Fullstack solutions (Next.js, Remix, etc.) to avoid hydration errors.

 Runs asynchronously after the component mounts, making it safe for operations that might differ between server and client.
 This hook is ideal for: